Adrien-LUDWIG/100-days-of-code/log.md

 - Solved LeetCode Daily challenge
 - Solved 2 exercises of Web Assembly on Exercism :
   - Learned about string and memory manipulation in Web Assembly

+## Day 26: November 6, 2023

+- Solved LeetCode Daily challenge
+- Exercism #12in23:
+  - Solved the last featured exercise of Nibbly November in Web Assembly